ArchieCall/AccurateSleepOld/README.md

 The sleep_ns() function enables extremely accurate sleeping of a Julia program accurately down to .000005 seconds.

 Function sleep_ns() is a hybrid solution that works as follows:
-  * I examined the output of sleep()
+  * the actual sleep time of sleep() was examined
-  * the actual sleep time was always greater than the specified time
+  * the actual time was always greater than the specified time
   * the average error of the sleep was about .00150 second
   * 99+% of the errors were found to be less than .00230 seconds
   * a constant called burn_time is set to .00230 seconds